Montana Residence

 The glass bridge is elevated with the river running below, optimizing views and minimizing impact to the site.
 Cedar and Stone exterior finish materials were selected to blend with the surrounding environment.
 The steel roof pays homage to indigenous agrarian buildings.
 Guests are led to the main entrance by a wooden bridge.

-The tower is reminiscent of a fire tower looking out on the national forest.
-The side with more opacity gives way upon entering the house to a large glass wall offering a strong visual of Glacier National Park.
+The tower is reminiscent of a fire tower overlooking a national forest.
+The more opaque entry side of the house gives way upon entering to a large glass wall with dramatic views of the lake and mountains beyond.

 Upon entering the living room expansive views of the lake inundate the guest.